About

 About the Director

 Dr. Scott McCormick (a.k.a “Doc” to his students) received his D.M.A. from Indiana University Bloomington in Music Performance and Literature (Viola).
-He is in his 26th year of teaching at Langley High School and is honored to have received Langley’s Outstanding Teacher of the Year Award in 2018.
+He is in his 26th year inspiring young musicians at Langley High School, where he leads an orchestra program of nearly 200 students across five ensembles.
+Doc has guided the program to top ratings at 18 consecutive District Assessments, earned recognition a national Mark of Excellence winner, and directed three performances at Carnegie Hall.